-SCIL serves people with disabilities, elders (with/ without disabilities), their families, and communities in Christian, Logan, Menard, Montgomery, and Sangamon by breaking down barriers and prejudices, and replacing them with positive attitudes resulting in equal access to society.
+SCIL serves people with disabilities, elders (with/ without disabilities), their families, and communities in Christian, Logan, Menard, Montgomery, and Sangamon counties by breaking down barriers and prejudices, and replacing them with positive attitudes resulting in equal access to society.

 Independent living philosophy is the belief that all persons, regardless of disability, have the right and responsibility to control and direct their own lives and to fully participate as equal members of society.
 In other words, SCIL’s philosophy is based on consumer control.

 To ensure that focus is maintained, at least 51% of the staff and board of directors must be people with disabilities.

 Anyone who has a disability is eligible for SCIL services.